sabzdotpy/WordleButWorse/README.md

 ---

-A clone of the popular internet game Wordle.
+A clone of the popular internet game <a href="https://www.nytimes.com/games/wordle/index.html">Wordle.</a>
 Made with ReactJS.